-Calmer winds aid California fire fight but hot weekend looms
+Fire officials optimistic in fight against Lake Tahoe fire

 “I’m just happy they stopped it.
 It looked close,” he said.

 Farther west, evacuation orders were lifted or downgraded to warnings in several areas of El Dorado County.
+Gould said the total number of evacuees went down by 5,500 in one day.

 Friday’s forecast called for lighter winds but also extremely dry daytime weather, with a warming trend through the weekend as high pressure builds over the West, fire officials said.